 - 2020 Youth Tour Essay Questions* (document #CS-0031) *NOTE: To help ensure a successful email submission, it may be best to save the PDF document to your computer, complete the form, SAVE and/or SAVE AS (another file name), and attached the completed-saved PDF to the email address the form indicates.
 To view and/or to complete PDF forms you may need to download one of the following FREE PDF readers: Foxit or Adobe Reader.

 Youth Leadership Council

 Youth Tour winners may also apply to serve on NRECA's Youth Leadership Council and represent the state of Iowa in this capacity.
-Check out 2017's Facebook vidoe!
+Check out 2017's Facebook video!